Mordical62645/bible-references/new_testament/6_letters_general/5_1john/chapter_2.md

 - Obedience nurtures love.
 - Assurance comes not from feelings, but from faith in Christ expressed in obedience.
 - STRIVE FOR CONSISTENCY.
 Love matures when we walk daily in God's word.
+- To "abide" in Christ means to stay, remain, "bumabad", or soaked in deep union.
+To "abide" we must walk as He did - humility, love, obedience, sacrifice.
+- "Does my life look like Jesus' life?".
+Christ is the pattern.